-Samples of injectate were obtained from the Company's storage tank (T041) at the Manutahi-D wellsite on 12 November 2019 and 18 May 2020.
+Samples of injectate were obtained on 23 November 2020 and 10 June 2021.
 The samples were sent to Hills on the same day for physicochemical analysis.
 Injectate samples are generally a composite of produced water from the Manutahi and Kauri oil and gas fields.